Skip to main content

 Rural Health Information Hub

-In more remote areas of the country, where resources are especially scarce, transportation programs will have to cover large distances to provide adequate services.
-With an increased demand for transportation services and limited funding opportunities, it is inherently difficult to serve some of these areas.
+In remote areas of the country, where resources may be scarce, transportation programs cover large distances to provide adequate services.
+With an increased demand for transportation services and limited funding opportunities, it can be inherently difficult to serve some of these areas.
+Jurisdictional issues also present a challenge in rural areas.
+Transit programs with local or federal funding may be prohibited from crossing county or state boundaries.
+This can make it difficult for people who need to travel to a neighboring county or state to access retail, healthcare, or other services.

 Resources to Learn More